zzhou0721/MCID/README.md

 ### Determine MCID at the individual level

-To determine MCID at the individual level, we first need to select a combination of the optimal values for the tuning parameters and . is used to control the difference between 0-1 loss and surrogate loss. is the coefficient of the penalty term used to avoid the overfitting issue.
+To determine MCID at the individual level, we first need to select a combination of the optimal values for the tuning parameters δ and λ. δ is used to control the difference between 0-1 loss and surrogate loss. λ is the coefficient of the penalty term used to avoid the overfitting issue.

 ``` r
 sel <- cv.imcid(x = x, y = y, z = z, lamseq = lambdaseq,